seathunter/Service-Search/README.md

 ## Usage

 > Some usage instructions
-Please create a database called 'search' in mysql prior in running the scripts;
+> Please create a database called 'search' in mysql prior in running the scripts;
-The Instruction is as follows:
+> The Instruction is as follows:
-In Terminal,
+> In Terminal,

-1. type in command - $mysql -u -p root
+1. type in command - \$mysql -u -p root
 2. Enter your password if you have one
 3. type in command - show databases to see your current databases.
 4. type in command - create database search
 5. type in command - use search
+6. Under the server folder, go to db.js.
+7. On line 13, change the third parameter of the function to the password you have set up to your mysql (it is currently 'student');
-6. After all of the steps mentioned above, go ahead and install dependencies.
+8. After all of the steps mentioned above, go ahead and install dependencies.

 ## Requirements